antpearson/Mixd-CSS-Framework/README.md

 ## IDs and classes

 **Do not use IDs in CSS** at all.
 They can be used in your markup for JS and fragment-identifiers but use only classes for styling.
-We don't want to see a single ID in this (or any other) stylesheet.
+Do not use a single ID in this (or any other) stylesheet.

-Classes come with the benefit of being reusable (even if we don't want to, we can) and they have a nice, low specificity.
+Classes come with the benefit of being reusable and they have a nice, low specificity.

 #### Read: